mbunge/mbunge.github.io/_posts/2023-12-19-mtg-arena-timeless-format-review.markdown

 ## Top 5 cards

 The format is filled with a variety of effective and efficient spells and abilities that add to the fun.
 Games are fast-paced, and players are faced with complex decisions on their very first turn.
-Let's break down the top 5 spells that has been played so far.
+Let's break down the top 5 spells from 16 decks of the format that has been played so far.

 ### Orcish Bowmaster

-Orcish Bowmaster is already an all-star in other formats like Modern and Legacy.
-From the very beginning, Orcish Bowmaster has been considered one of the top cards in Timeless, and the numbers are backing it up.
-It combines removal, board presence, and works exceptionally well against card draw strategies like Brainstorm or Mishra's Bauble.
-It is the most played card in the format, appearing as 2-of to 4-of in 71% of decks across 15 different builds.
+*Orcish Bowmaster* is already an all-star in other formats like Modern and Legacy.
+From the very beginning, *Orcish Bowmaster* has been considered one of the top cards in Timeless, and the numbers are backing it up.
+It combines removal, board presence, and works exceptionally well against card draw strategies like *Brainstorm* or *Mishra's Bauble*.
+It is the most played card in the format, appearing as 2-of to 4-of in 71% of decks across 16 different builds.

 ### Lightning Bolt

-Lightning Bolt, the second most played card and a versatile removal option.
-It sees play in all eternal formats, much like Orcish Bowmaster, and is rightfully considered the best removal in Magic.
-It appears as a 4-of in 64% of decks, spanning 15 different builds.
+*Lightning Bolt*, the second most played card and a versatile removal option.
+It sees play in all eternal formats, much like *Orcish Bowmaster*, and is rightfully considered the best removal in Magic.
+It appears as a 4-of in 64% of decks, spanning 16 different builds.

 ### Mishra's bauble

-A powerful zero-mana card draw engine, especially in combination with Lurrus of the Dream Den or Fetchlands.
-It's commonly included as a 3 or 4 in 57% of decks in 15 different builds.
+A powerful zero-mana card draw engine, especially in combination with *Lurrus of the Dream Den* or Fetchlands.
+It's commonly included as a 3 or 4 in 57% of decks in 16 different builds.

 ### Deathrite Shaman

-Often referred to as a "one-man planeswalker" when it was legal in Modern and Legacy, Deathrite Shaman is known for its versatile utility, providing ramp, graveyard hate, life drain, and life gain.
+Often referred to as a "one-man planeswalker" when it was legal in Modern and Legacy, *Deathrite Shaman* is known for its versatile utility, providing ramp, graveyard hate, life drain, and life gain.
 It also uses the opponent's graveyard as a resource while punishing them for playing Fetchlands.
-Due to the introduction of Fetchlands in the MTG Arena Timeless format, it's commonly played as a 2-of-4-of in 43% of 15 different decks.
+Due to the introduction of Fetchlands in the MTG Arena Timeless format, it's commonly played as a 2-of-4-of in 43% of 16 different decks.

 ### Brainstorm

-Brainstorm is one of the best card draw spells in MTG history, especially in combination with Fetchlands, where it feels like Ancestral Recall.
-Nearly every Blue-based deck includes Brainstorm, resulting in it appearing as a 4-of in 43% of 15 different decks.
+*Brainstorm* is one of the best card draw spells in MTG history, especially in combination with Fetchlands, where it feels like Ancestral Recall.
+Nearly every Blue-based deck includes *Brainstorm*, resulting in it appearing as a 4-of in 43% of 16 different decks.

-### More Spells
+### Further Spells

 There are numerous other spells that are common to various decks, such as *Ragavan, Nimble Pilferer*, and *Dragon's Rage Channeler*, as well as premier hand disruption spells like *Thoughtseize* and *Inquisition of Kozilek*.
 Then there are cards that shape decks like *Necropotence*, *Natural Order*, and *Sneak Attack*.
 Just because they're not in the top 5 doesn't mean they're not excellent cards in the format.

 ## Top 3 decks

-Timeless features a wide variety of decks that use the format's top cards in different combinations, or are built around a central combo or strategy.
-This review focuses on three of the 14 decks, highlighting Domain Zoo, Necro, and Sultai Midrange decks that are shaping the early meta.
+Timeless features a wide variety of decks that use the format's top cards in different combinations, or are built around a central combo, ability or strategy.
+This review focuses on three best decks of the 16 decks, highlighting Domain Zoo, Necro, and Sultai Midrange decks that are shaping the early meta.

 ### 3. Sultai Midrange